 Since then, the practice of psychiatry has undergone massive changes.
 A new generation of professionals has ascended in a climate where homosexuality has never been a diagnosable illness.
 Therapists now tend to affirm their patients’ sexuality, and even when patients express discomfort with their sexual orientation, they are guided to come to terms with it rather than changing it.

 Still, even decades later, there are advances to be made.
 Many educational programs still teach nothing or too little about sexual orientation, leaving doctors unprepared for issues that affect queer people.

 But this is a problem that is not only fixable, but it is also already being addressed by institutions around the country.
 Forty years after the APA removed homosexuality from its pages and cured the country overnight, we’re closer than ever to full acceptance.

-Did you know that’s it’s been 45 years since the DSM saw homosexuality removed the list of mental illnesses?
+Did you know that’s it’s been over 47 years since the DSM saw homosexuality removed the list of mental illnesses?